A list of words and phrases insurance people use (but the rest of us don't really understand).

 Credentialing (refers to health insurance) — A process health insurance companies use to examine and verify the medical qualifications of health care providers who want to participate in a Preferred Provider Organization (PPO) or Health Maintenance Organization (HMO) network.

-Credit insurance (refers to life and health insurance) — An insurance policy that pays debts should the borrower lose his or her job, die, or become disabled (usually called “credit life” policy).
+Credit insurance (refers to life and health insurance) — An insurance policy that pays debts should the borrower lose their job, die, or become disabled (usually called “credit life” policy).

-Creditable (refers to health insurance) — Any previous health coverage a new plan will allow a person to use to shorten his or her pre-existing condition waiting period.
+Creditable (refers to health insurance) — Any previous health coverage a new plan will allow a person to use to shorten their pre-existing condition waiting period.

 Current Procedural Terminology (CPT or treatment code) – These are five-digit codes developed by the American Medical Association that doctors use to communicate with health plans about the tasks and services they provided to a patient.
 Medicare refers to these as Healthcare Common Procedure Coding System (or HCPCS) codes.